hydai99/InterviewPrepGPT/README.md

-# InterviewPrepGPT: A tool using to help people prepare their interview by using gpt3.5
+# InterviewPrepGPT: A tool to help people prepare their interview based on GPT-3.5 model

 # Overview
 This project aims to provide a professional guidance tool for job seekers using the GPT-3.5 model.